Updated: Apr 18

 The wines The Wine Estate offers several different types of grapevine.
 These are mainly of the white variety: Riesling, Pinot Gris, Silvaner, Pinot Blanc, Wuerzer, Kerner, and Auxerrois.
 Hartmut Heintz is especially proud of the Auxerrois variety of Burgundy grape.
 He fought for ten years for this variety to be re-planted in the Nahe region.
 Today it is a prize-winning wine in the Zwoelberich collection.
 The red varieties are represented by Pinot Noir (late harvest), Frühburgunder (early harvest), Blauer Portugieser, St. Laurent, Regent, Dornfelder, and Pinotin, a fungus-resistant grape variety, which is new breeding.

 I had the pleasure to taste 3 different wines from winery Zwölberich.
-Check out my taste notes below.
+Check out my tasting notes below.

 - Auxerrois 2019 bottle 7186 Color: Straw yellow, clean wine